Table of Contents

 Building a nonprofit fund development plan is about two things:

-- Connecting your mission to fund development.
+- Connecting your mission to development.

 - Connecting people to your mission.